Afungchwi/WTMGDG-Bambili-100-Days-of-Code-Data-Science/README.md

 was able to create a variable give it a value hello world and printed it out
 #Day 3
 Created var placeholders and did arithmetic operations like adding multilpying modulos of two values
+#Day 4
+Manipulation in a list and getting the datatype of each element in the list